King's Birthday Flypast 2026

 In 2026, the Red Arrows display in a seven-aircraft formation for standard airshow events, with Reds 8 and 9 held back to protect the ageing Hawk T1 fleet.
 The King's Birthday Flypast is one of the select national occasions where all nine aircraft fly together — making this one of the best opportunities of the season to see the full Diamond Nine.

-Open the tracker →
+View timings and route on the tracker →

 The King's Official Birthday is marked each June with Trooping the Colour — the sovereign's annual birthday parade — followed by a flypast over Buckingham Palace and The Mall.
 The Royal Family traditionally watches from the Palace balcony as RAF and other military aircraft pass overhead.